root-project/root/docbook/users-guide/FittingHistograms.md

 This set of options specifies the amount of feedback printed on the root command line after performed fits.

-*‘Verbose’* - prints fit results after each iteration.
+*‘Verbose'* - prints fit results after each iteration.

-*‘Quiet’* - no fit information is printed.
+*‘Quiet'* - no fit information is printed.

-*‘Default’* - between Verbose and Quiet.
+*‘Default'* - between Verbose and Quiet.

 ### Command Buttons